 - Keep It Cool & Dark: Spices don’t like heat or light.
-Store them in a cool, dark place — like a retro spice cabinet or under-the-sink drawer (away from moisture).
+Store them in a cool, dark place — like a pantry or under-the-sink drawer (away from moisture).

 - Airtight Jars Are Your Best Friend: Glass or ceramic containers with tight-fitting lids help lock in freshness.
-Bonus points if they have vintage labels.
+Bonus points if they have vintage labels for a retro touch.

 - Label Everything: Use chalkboard labels or typed tags to mark the spice name and date.
 This prevents accidental cinnamon in your chili.